trbs/sentry-auth-crowd/README.rst

         'sentry_auth_crowd.backend.SentryCrowdBackend',
     )

-If you are using `getsentry/onpremise`_ to install sentry, after done above, remember to rerun *docker-compose build* then *docker-compose up -d*, now enjoy it!
+If you are using `getsentry/onpremise`_ to install sentry, after done above, remember to rerun

+*docker-compose build*

+then

+*docker-compose up -d*

+now enjoy it!

 .. _getsentry/onpremise: https://github.com/getsentry/onpremise